ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 2. Verify the events and identify if the registration failed.
 3. If registration failure, you can manually register into the [**IBM Security Verify**](https://www.ibm.com/account/reg/us-en/signup?formid=urx-30041&_ga=2.41335909.671467744.1669106438-1806696627.1657020197) or disable the MFA.

-4. To disable the MFA, edit the `"mfa_enabled": true` Field and change it to `"mfa_enabled": false`in the following example:
+4. To disable the MFA, edit the `"mfa_enabled": true` field and change it to `"mfa_enabled": false` in the following example:

 **Example:**